flutter/website/tutorials/animation/index.md

 animations specific to Material Design, ReverseAnimation, shared element transitions (also known as Hero animations), physics simulations and `fling()` methods.
-See the [animations landing page](/animations/) for the latest available docs and examples.
+See the [animations landing page](/animations/) for the latest available documents and examples.